Terms & Conditions

 (4) was originally considered proprietary under this Clause but which subsequently becomes part of the public knowledge or literature through no fault of the receiving party;

 (5) is developed by or for the receiving party at any time independently of the information disclosed to it by the disclosing party;

 (6) has been or hereafter may be rightfully acquired from third parties without obligation to keep confidential.

-26. Should any fees due under this agreement remain unpaid for a period of 7 days the Architect is entitled to suspend the use of any and all licence/s granted in pursuance of paragraph 26 above.
+- Should any fees due under this agreement remain unpaid for a period of 7 days the Architect is entitled to suspend the use of any and all licence/s granted in pursuance of the paragraph above.

-27. Each party hereto warrants and represents to each of the others that it has full authority, power and capacity to enter into this Agreement, and that all necessary actions have been taken to enable it lawfully to enter into this Agreement.
-Each Party warrants that they are not currently subject to: (a) a winding up order; (b) bankruptcy proceedings or have been made bankrupt (c) an Individual Voluntary Arrangement; or (d) a Creditors’ Voluntary Arrangement.
+- Each party hereto warrants and represents to each of the others that it has full authority, power and capacity to enter into this Agreement and that all necessary actions have been taken to enable it lawfully to enter into this Agreement.
+Each Party warrants that they are not currently subject to: (a) a winding-up order; (b) bankruptcy proceedings or have been made bankrupt (c) an Individual Voluntary Arrangement; or (d) a Creditors’ Voluntary Arrangement.

 (i) Acts of God, explosion, flood, lightning, tempest, fire or accident;